absmach/supermq-docs/docs/authorization.md

 ## User Registration

-There are two ways to user get registered to Magistrala, Self-register and Register new users by Super Admin.
+There are two ways to user get registered to magistrala, self-register and register new users by super admin.
-User Registration is self register default which can be changed by following environment variable:
+User registration is self register default which can be changed by following environment variable:

 ```env
 MG_USERS_ALLOW_SELF_REGISTER=true